 The Authority applies hedge accounting for derivatives that are deemed effective hedges.
-Under hedge accounting, the increase (decrease) in the fair value of a hedge is reported as a deferred cash flow hedge - unrealized gain (loss) on derivatives on the balance sheet.
+Under hedge accounting, the increase (decrease) in the fair value of a hedge is reported as a deferred cash flow hedge - unrealized gain (loss) on derivatives on the statement of net position.
 For the reporting period, all of the Authority's derivatives meet the effectiveness tests.